EvitaKnits/nigel-is-25/README.md

 **AFTER**
 ![Bugs One + Two Fixed](documentation/bug-one-two-fixed.png)

+#### Bug Three

-3. I found that when scaling the screen using the responsive setting in Chrome Devtools, a certain size between tablet and computer screens made the table on my 'The Details' page go off the edge of the page.
+**Issue:** I found that when scaling the screen using the responsive setting in Chrome Devtools, a certain size between tablet and computer screens made the table on my 'The Details' page go off the edge of the page.
 This made my navigation bar and header become drastically shorter on the page to accomodate it.

 **BEFORE**
 ![Bug Three](documentation/bug-three.png)